 Tacoma is an extremely ethnically-diverse city.
 The people who call Tacoma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tacoma residents report their race to be White, followed by Black or African-American.
 Tacoma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.02% of the city’s residents.
-Important ancestries of people in Tacoma include German, Irish, English, Norwegian, Italian and French.
+Important ancestries of people in Tacoma include Irish, English, Norwegian, and Italian.

 The most common language spoken in Tacoma is English.
 Other important languages spoken here include Spanish and Vietnamese.